 The China Studies Institute has a wide range of courses to suit various needs of students and all courses, except the advanced Chinese classes, are taught in English.
 It also has a long established travel program and internship practice, among others.

 The China Studies Institute has a wide range of courses to suit various needs of students and all courses, except the advanced Chinese classes, are taught in English.
 It also has a long established travel program and internship practice, among others.
 Students interested in CSI should:

 The Institute's host institution, Peking University, is the most prestigious academic institution in China.
 The Institute is affiliated directly with its School of International Studies and the History Department where you will interact with China's best students.
 All courses, except the advanced Chinese classes, are taught in English.

 An immersion track in the Chinese language is available.
 Courses are also offered in:

 Internships (both full-time and part-time) and Independent Studies (in research topics from contemporary political, economic, and diplomatic issues to historical inquiries) can also be arranged.

 Program costs include:

 Student Financial Services will reassess each applicant's financial aid package for their off-campus semester and provide a breakdown of costs after acceptance from the GEO.
 Federal and private aid will not be affected.
 Please contact SFS for specific financial questions.

 APPLICATION PROCEDURE & DEADLINES

-After the Global Education Office has notified you of your approval, you may then proceed with the program's application.
+After the Global and Experiential Learning Office has notified you of your approval, you may then proceed with the program's application.
 Spring applications are accepted until November 1.
 Fall applications are accepted until June 1.